renetal/website/blogs/improvement-tips-boost-efficiency-rental-business-2020.md

 Some of the business operations in rentals can be daunting tasks if you have a lot of inventory assets to handle and a lot of orders that keep employees busy and put customer service at risk on a number of occasions.
 In the past, we've met many rental merchants who are guilty of not spending enough time to understand their customers when they visit in-store rentals and fail to understand their rental needs.

 Understanding the needs of a customer is extremely important for any business in general, so it is not different for your rental business.
-Either you or your staff would like to maintain a personal contact with your customers so that their specific requirements are well understood and can be met.
+Either you or your staff would like to maintain personal contact with your customers so that their specific requirements are well understood and can be met.

-In order to streamline and gain control of your rental business, it is essential to implement the "**[most trusted rental software](https://renetal.com)**" that would prevent users from making foolish mistakes and help you take control of your operations, which would also lead to overall improvement.
+In order to streamline and gain control of your rental business, it is essential to implement the ""**[most trusted rental software](https://renetal.com)**"" that would prevent users from making foolish mistakes and help you take control of your operations, which would also lead to overall improvement.
 As a bonus, you and your team will have more time to spend learning more about your customers and using the data to make strategic decisions that will help the business grow.

 ## Relevant Inventory
 Keeping the irrelevant inventory in-store and sorting through it to meet the needs of the customer can be time-consuming tasks for your staff, which contributes to increasing the waiting time for the customer-in some cases, which has led to a bit of frustration, which is bad customer experience.